alberto-abarzua/ribot/README.md

 - 5 x A4988 stepper motor driver
 - 6 x hall effect sensors (Used to home each Joint)

-<p> I expect to improve the design replacing the S109 stepper drivers with TB6600 drivers because of cooling issues that made them thermaly shut down during operation, replace the GT2 belts and pulleys with T5 belts (this belt profile works better with 3d printed parts), improve the wiring, etc. As electronics and hardware are not part of my current degree (Computer Science) they arer the hardest areas of the project for me.</p>
+<p> I expect to improve the design replacing the S109 stepper drivers with TB6600 drivers because of cooling issues that made them thermaly shut down during operation.
+Replace the GT2 belts and pulleys with T5 belts (this belt profile works better with 3d printed parts), improve the wiring, etc. As electronics and hardware are not part of my current degree (Computer Science) they are the hardest areas of this project for me to improve.</p>

 ## About the Python Code.